-3D visual of the ancillary space A5 The big move at Stirling Council Staff engagement There is a service representative for each team, their role is to be the link between the project team and their own team.
+3D visual of the ancillary space A Case studies A5 The big move at Stirling Council Staff engagement There is a service representative for each team, their role is to be the link between the project team and their own team.
 Each service representative has worked with the project team and with their service teams to design the space they have been allocated.
 They are given the pot of space based on the standard models and they can then modify this to suit group needs.
 Groups in teams agree their own protocols according to workstyles and desk sharing ratios.
 They are supported through an information share section on the intranet and there are quarterly staff briefing sessions to update on project progress.
 In terms of mobility enablement, there is an application process which determines the level of access and tools which will be provided to any individual.
 Furniture mock ups are in place in a vacated area in Veiwforth and provide a "shop window" in to the design of the new workplace.
 The project team regularly meet with union representatives to discuss project progress and ensure all of the relevant policies, procedures and processes are being put in place to support the different workstyles.
 Communication is facilitated via regular updates to the intranet.
 These include Q&A responses which follow on from quarterly staff briefing sessions which all staff may attend.
 Monthly updates are cascaded to all staff through Team Talk, plus a Quarterly Together newsletter.

 3D visual of ancillary space A6 Fife Council: Office Rationalisation Programme (ORP) Programme Fife is two years into a five year asset rationalisation plan, which was one year in the making.
 The initial business case was to reduce the number of offices from 97 to 37.
-A review to the programme after the first year saw the number of offices to be retained reduce to 31.
+A review to the programme after the first year saw the number of of- cals office, voluntary sector and other partners. fices to be retained reduce to 31.
 The Council is also working closely with colleagues in Police and NHS to help deliver mutual benefits.
-They are also working with other agencies including Courts and Procurator Fiscals office, voluntary sector and other partners.
-4,747 staff are affected by the programme (in scope), of which 3,739 will physically relocate during implementation.
+They are also working with other agencies including Courts and Procurator Fis- 4,747 staff are affected by the programme (in scope), of which 3,739 will physically relocate during implementation.
 The programme will achieve annual revenue savings of £2.5m.
 Capital receipts will be £12.7m and 3,465 tonnes of carbon will be saved.
 ORP is being delivered alongside mobile and flexible working and the Council's Customer Management (CM) programmes.
 To date 30 offices have been closed.
 These closures have resulted in a 15% reduction in floorspace.
 Over the life of the programme 70% of offices will close resulting in a 45% reduction in office footprint.
-"Fife's Asset Rationalisation Programme is a key driver for change across the Council, enabling and supporting a number of connected objectives.
-These range from driving our carbon reduction strategy and supporting enterprising communities to linking with other Corporate Improvement Programmes, which relate to achieving a highly mobile and flexible workforce as well as our workforce change and customer management programmes.
-"The changes are delivering a more integrated approach to delivery of services at the front line to include sharing with partners as well as generating significant opportunities for efficiency gains.
-This in turn is linked to a wider Cultural Change Programme to embed a devolved, empowered and flexible approach to service delivery."
-Alan Paul, Corporate Asset Manager, Fife Council A6 Fife Council: ORP The approach has been to deliver better for less through:
+'Fife's Asset Rationalisation Programme i a key driver for change across the Counci enabling and supporting a number of con nected objectives.
+These range from drivir our carbon reduction strategy and support ing enterprising communities to linking with other Corporate Improvement Programme which relate to achieving a highly mobil and flexible workforce as well as our work force change and customer managemen programmes.
+"The changes are delivering a more integra front line to include sharing with partners as well as generating significant opportunities for efficiency gains.
+This in turn is linked to a wider Cultural Change Programme to em bed a devolved, empowered and flexible a proach to service delivery."
+Alan Paul, Corporate Asset Manager, Fife Council Case studies A6 Fife Council: ORP The approach has been to deliver better for less through: